jmagrippis/name-finder/README.md

 http://localhost:8080/api/v1/users/search/penelope?dupes=true // also shows duplicates
 http://localhost:8080/api/v1/users/search/penelope?dupes=false // explicitly does not show duplicates
 ```
-7. ???
-8. Profit!

 ## Testing

 Built using BDD, you may run the modest test suite with `vendor/bin/phpspec run`.
+Make sure you have `composer install -o`d the dev dependencies as well!

 ## Tech used